 Knowledge is all important.
 The more information one has, the better the decision-making process.
 This holds true for any scientific inquiry, and certainly applies to hemp farming and processing.
 Thus, we gather information.
-One method for acquiring information is via the use of analytical instrumentation.
+One method for acquiring information is via the use of analytical instrumentation which is critical to our testing philosophy.
 Our preferred method for analysis is high performance liquid chromatography (HPLC) which accurate to within 1%.

 When a pharmaceutical company assays its ingredients, the chemists are sampling a nearly homogeneous bottle of white powder.
 Shake the bottle, and one is fairly confident that the sample pulled is representative.
 Two samples from the same bottle should analyze as identical.
 (If not, then you have problems…).